jerkar/legacy-web-site/_jbake-site-sources/src-content/tell-me-more.md

 * when editing script, Java developers leverage of **compilation**, **code-completion** and **debug** facilities provided by their **IDE**
 * Java developers have **no extra language** or **XML soup** to master
 * scripts can be **launched/debugged** directly from the IDE as any class providing a Main method
-* the tool is quite **simple and fast** : in essence, Jerkar engine simply performs direct method invocations on build classes. **No black box** : it's quite easy to discover what the build is actually doing under the hood. **Jerkar source code and javadoc** is a primary source of documentation.
+* the tool is quite **simple and fast** : in essence, Jerkar engine simply performs direct method invocations on build classes. **No black box** : it's quite easy to discover what the build is actually doing under the hood. **Jerkar source code and javadoc** are a primary source of documentation.
 * scripts can directly leverage of any Java **3rd party libraries** without needing to wrap it in a plugin or a specific component
 * it's straightforward to **extend**
 * **refactoring** build script is easy and safe (thanks to statically typed nature of Java)